 But the reality is that in many parts of the world, the opportunity you have to determine your own destiny is limited by circumstances.
 By factors outside of your own control.
-In our search for software developers, we ended up on the African continent
+In our search for software developers, we ended up on the African continent.

 Our mission: 21st century jobs for African youths

-That’s why in 2015 we embarked on a mission to create 21st century jobs for African youths.
+As a result, in 2015 we embarked on a mission to create 21st century jobs for African youths.
 With the support of institutions like Dioraphte, Oxfam, the DOEN Foundation, Edukans and Triodos Bank we started Tunga.
 To help talented African youths get access to the cool tech jobs that define this generation.
 So that they can become independent and make their mark in the international economic marketplace.

 We connect African software developers to international teams and projects